Ever watched “The Endless” – it’s a great film, whacked out for sure, but full of thought-provoking metaphors about life.

 The challenge is deceptively huge, we know we can’t solve our problems by doing the same thing over and over (the insanity argument!) so if we are to succeed, we must do things differently, i.e. we must change the way we do things – but even when we muster up the courage to change we find it near impossible to unshackle ourselves from the loops of our lives with which we’ve become so familiar.
 This hidden metaphor in the film – fear & familiarity – is a double whammy that seems intent on keeping us just the way we are!

-I wonder if this is what makes it easier for an emigrant to make a better go if it in a foreign country?
-They are forced to break out of their old patterns, to think new thoughts and do new things!
+I wonder if breaking free from familiarity is what makes it easier for an immigrant to make a better go of it in a foreign country.
+They are forced to break out of their old patterns, think new thoughts, and do new things!

 Sometimes it takes catastrophe (or the threat of it) to shake us out of our old familiar habits and into a new way of looking at life.
 The funny thing is we now have so many stories from people who have faced the unknown, have been changed by it, and are immensely grateful for the experience, I wonder why we still fear it.